This is the thirty-fourth in a series of reviews of the best dive resort locations around the world. In this post, the focus is Bonaire.

 Hilma Hooker: 25-100 feet (18-30 meters), 235 foot (72 meter), cargo vessel sunk in 1984 on southern coast in the sand channel between the double reefs, on starboard side, top at 60 feet (18 meters), encrusted in algae and sponges, wrasses, sergeant majors, tarpon in and out of the cargo holds, brown garden eels in the sand with sand tilefish, experienced level

-Rappel: north end site off of a limestone cliff, shallow bank, sharp descending reef with overhangs small caverns, rich corals, sponges and sea fans, seahorses, frogfish, slender filefish, lettuce slugs, schools of creole wrasse, black durgons, barracuda, mantas, boat access only, all levels
+Rappel: north end site off of a limestone cliff, shallow bank, a sharp descending reef with overhangs small caverns, rich corals, sponges, and sea fans, seahorses, frogfish, slender filefish, lettuce slugs, schools of creole wrasse, black durgons, barracuda, mantas, boat access only, all levels

 Bari Reef: 30-100 feet ( 9-30 meters), great biodiversity, many fish species, no current, tarpon, seahorses, octopus, unusual sponge structures, all levels

 Salt Pier: 15-50 feet (5-15 meters), encrusting sponges and corals provide excellent habitat for macro life, green turtles in the shallows, queen angelfish, great night dive, all levels

 Red Slave: 20-80 feet (6-24 meters), offshore from a set of historical slave huts, stronger surf, and currents possible, horse-eye jacks, turtles, baitfish, bigeye scads, eagle rays, barracuda, grouper, advanced level